 Tomasz Piskorski is the Edward S. Gordon Professor of Real Estate in the Finance Division at Columbia Business School.
 He is also a Research Associate at the National Bureau of Economic Research and serves on the Academic Research Council of the Housing Finance Policy Center at the Urban Institute.
 Professor Piskorski earned a M.S. in Mathematics from New York University Courant Institute of Mathematical Sciences and a Ph.D. in Economics from New York University Stern School of Business.

-At Columbia Business School, Professor Piskorski has taught MBA/EMBA Real Estate Finance course and has developped and taught MBA PropTech and Real Estate Disruption course focused on recent technolgical innovations in the real estate industry.
+At Columbia Business School, Professor Piskorski has taught MBA/EMBA Real Estate Finance course and has developed and taught MBA PropTech and Real Estate Disruption course focused on recent technological innovations in the real estate industry.
 He has also taught a segment on real estate in the PhD Big Data in Finance course and a segment on asset-backed securities in the EMBA Executive Ethics course.
-Professor Piskorski has co-developped and co-directs the Executive Education Program on Real Estate Investing.
+Professor Piskorski has co-developed and co-directs the Executive Education Program on Real Estate Investing.